 Principe Island is a tropical paradise in the Gulf of Guinea on the Atlantic Ocean.
-Located off the west coast of Africa, it is the northern major island of the country of São Tomé and Príncipe.
-Príncipe is has ancient rainforest, cocoa and coffee plantations, rivers and waterfalls.
+It is off the West coast of Africa, in the northern major island of the country of São Tomé.
+Príncipe is has ancient rainforest, cocoa and coffee plantations with rivers and waterfalls.

 Nature and attractions

-In addition Príncipe has rainforest wildlife with Mona monkeys, exotic birds and African grey parrots.
-The island’s sand beaches, like Praia Banana or Praia Grande, have crystal-clear water.
+In addition, Príncipe has rainforest wildlife with Mona monkeys, exotic birds and African grey parrots.
+The island sand beaches, like Praia Banana or Praia Grande, have crystal-clear water.
 This area also has an incredible array of sea life, including surgeonfish, parrotfish, sea stars, corals, octopus, morays and sea turtles.
-Therefore travellers can observe this underwater world, by snorkelling and scuba diving.
+Therefore, travellers can observe this underwater world, by snorkelling and scuba diving.
 Some examples to see are: volcanic rock and coral reefs like Pedra de Adalio, Pedra de Galle and Maria Coreo.

-To conserve and increase awareness about the incredible nature of Principe Island, the Fundação Príncipe in collaboration with Bom Bom Island Resort, engage the local and international communities to conserve the natural environment and to create social and economical opportunities.
+Moreover, to conserve and increase awareness about the incredible nature of Principe Island, the Fundação Príncipe in collaboration with Bom Bom Island Resort, engage the local and international communities to create social and economical opportunities.

 Photo Credit: ©bombomprincipe.com